-The Three Levels of Thinking contains three different steps; however, the steps are recursive.
+The Three Levels of Reading is based on the work of Michael Degen and contains three different steps; however, the steps are recursive.
 We do not necessarily work through these three steps in chronological order all of the time.
 Sometimes we can move directly to level three, the interpretive level, without having to go through any close reading analysis in levels one and two.
 And then there are times when we go through the steps so unconsciously or subconsciously that we are not even aware that we are using these levels of thinking in order to interpret a text.
 All of this, of course, depends upon the complexity of the material involved as well as the reader's prior knowledge and comprehension ability.
-But the point is that if we show our students how we think, if we show them these Three Levels of Thinking, they can consciously move through these levels to figure out the meaning behind a text with a foreign subject, a complex structure, or one that uses new vocabulary.
+But the point is that if we show our students how we think, if we show them these Three Levels of Reading, they can consciously move through these levels to figure out the meaning behind a text with a foreign subject, a complex structure, or one that uses new vocabulary.

 The four rhetorical relationships are: